tofu-tf/tofu/README.md

 Please note we use following labels for automated release descriptions:
   * `chore` if your PR does not change any types and runtime semantics
   * `fix` if your PR merely fixes incorrect behavior

+## Formatting
+  We have automated check for style conformance.
+You can run `sbt fmt` before PR.
+  If you have any trouble during this check, just run `sbt fmt` and commit again.